 1. You are consumed with self-negating thoughts

-If a difficult situation arises and you are filled with thoughts of self-blame and anger toward yourself, it may a sign of overreacting.
-Here are what some of these self-berating thoughts may sound like:
+If a stressful situation arises and you are filled with thoughts of self-blame and anger toward yourself, it may a sign of overreacting.
+Examples of these self-berating thoughts may sound like:

 “Why can’t I ever handle things like this?”